andy9kv/Projects/Automatic Flag Recognition.md

 ## Implementation

-It is around X lines of C++.
+It is around 900 lines of C++.
 Setting up Microsoft Studio to work with OpenCV is more than just a little tricky which really motivated me to move away from IDEs.
-The latest code for this project can be found here.
+The latest code for this project can be found [here](https://github.com/andy9kv/Projects/tree/master/Project_Files/Nautical%20Flag%20Detection/Implementations/v2.1).

 ## Results